- About Us

 Julie Friedman, MPH

 Julie Friedman has an eclectic background in health education, worksite wellness, early childhood development, and workforce development.
 She is the director of the Iris Cantor-UCLA Women’s Health Education and Research Center.
-She collaborates extensively with cross-sector partners in reaching vulnerable women in LA County to advance their health status.
+Her work at the Center promotes women’s health equity across the lifespan by looking beyond gender and genetics to address the social determinants of women’s health.
+Through engaging in research, advocacy, and education, she collaborates extensively with cross-sector partners in reaching vulnerable women in LA County to advance their health status.
 From working at Planned Parenthood to launching the lactation program for Los Angeles Times employees, women's health issues have been central to her work.
-Julie helped establish Worksite Wellness LA, a nonprofit organization providing onsite health education to low wage workers, and served as its board chair from 2015-2017.
+Julie helped establish Worksite Wellness LA in 1995, a nonprofit organization providing onsite health education to low wage workers and served as its board chair from 2015-2017.
+She is a board member of the National Council of Jewish Women LA, a nonprofit organization that advances economic justice and equity for women.

 Supervisor Janice Hahn